Traditional Chinese Medicine for Weight Loss

 Tea drinking is very popular in China.
 Many people in China drink tea every day.
 A research suggests that the polyphenols from oolong tea, green tea, black tea or pu-erh tea help increasing weight loss and fat burn even in the presence of a high sugar diet.
 One type of these polyphenols, called catechins, may help keep your metabolism from slowing down as you lose weight.
 In any healthy diet, what you choose to drink every day is as important as what you eat.
 Ask yourself one question: How many calories can you cut from your diet if you replace soda with tea?

 There are also different types of Chinese slim teas in the market.
 They may promise to deliver quick result.
 If you look at the list of ingredients carefully, you will find senna leaf.
 Senna leaf is known as Fan Xie Ye in Chinese medicine.
-It is a natural laxative which is used to treat constipation or clear the bowels before a medical procedure such as a colonoscopy.
+It is a natural laxative which is used for constipation or clear the bowels.

 Laxatives temporarily reduce body weight because they encourage loss of water, indigestible fiber and wastes.
 They act on the large intestine, long after most food and calories have been absorbed by the small intestine.
 You may feel skinnier after taking laxatives but it is mainly caused by loss of water, which will immediately return once the body is rehydrated.

 Chinese Herbs for Weight Loss

 Some Chinese herbs can help increase metabolism, suppress appetite and burn fat.
 Commonly used Chinese herbs thought to be beneficial for weight loss include Fan Hong Hua, Fu Ling, Shan Zha, Shen Qu and Yi Yi Ren.
 Guo Cu (Fruit Vinegar) is also used to help lose weight in Chinese medicine.
 It can encourage healthy gut flora and regulate digestion.